fanelenan7/rails-users-sessions-flash-cookies/readme.md

 That said, security is *complicated*, and you shouldn't let it prevent you from making an app (hence why we're not worrying about it here).

 --------

-## Easy Wins We Didn't Cover

-- For each Artist and Song, show the username of the person who submitted it
-- On each User page, show all the Artists and Songs they've submitted
-- Prevent someone from signing up with a username that's already in use
-- What else?

-These things have been addressed [in the solution branch.](https://github.com/ga-wdi-exercises/tunr_rails_users/pull/6)

 ## References